How to List Awards & Honors on a Resume (+Examples)

 Today’s job market is highly competitive, especially for those just graduating from school or college.
-With roughly 44% of US adults over the age of 25 possessing a college degree in 2023, that’s a lot of competition — equating to more than 100 million Americans.
-You will probably find yourself up against other candidates with far more actual work experience, especially if you’re applying for roles that are above entry-level.
-Relying on your resume with scant work experience from spring and summer breaks can work against you.
+With roughly 44% of US adults over the age of 25 possessing a college degree in 2023, that’s a lot of competition – equating to more than 100 million Americans.

-So how can you separate yourself from the competition and land that much-needed interview you require to get hired?
 If you don’t have the relevant work experience, what else can you focus on that will set you apart from the rest?

-To overcome that challenge and impress hiring managers, you need to demonstrate that you have real achievements and ambition.
+To overcome those challenges and impress hiring managers, you need to demonstrate that you have real achievements and ambition.
 The best way to do this is to list accomplishments, awards, and honors on your resume in a clear and concise manner.
-This will help show your worth, demonstrate what you’ve achieved in the lecture hall or elsewhere on campus, and how you can then apply that in the real world of work.

 Key Takeaway

 The fact is that hiring managers need to see something that suggests you’re a better employment prospect than other applicants.
 Without valuable hard skills obtained from a solid work history, you will need to focus all your attention on other key achievements.
+Here are some of the reasons you should list awards and honors on your resume.

 Which awards, honors, and accomplishments matter the most?